zendeskgarden/react-components/docs/documentation.md

   - Only add prop JSDoc to TypeScript prop interfaces
     - Refrain from documenting React `defaultProps`
     - Refrain from documenting styled components props
-  - Use `@ignore` to prevent a prop from being added to generated documentation
+  - Use `@ignore` to prevent a prop from being added to generated documentation.
+    Use this tag sparingly to hide internal-only APIs.